dadrus/heimdall/.github/pull-request-template.md

 1. is a fix for a known bug, link the issue where the bug was reported in the format of `#1234`;
 2. is a fix for a previously unknown bug, please create a new issue first, which describes the bug;
 3. implements a new feature, link the issue describing the idea in the format of `#1234`;
 4. improves documentation, updates dependencies, implements new tests, etc, no issue reference is required.
+Please delete this section in such case.

 You can discuss changes with maintainers in the Github Discussions in this repository.
 -->